Raczyna.PL & Dot Com

 So the only time I think it may be a problem is if:

-The intended use for the website is illegal and detrimental to your town.
+- The intended use of the website is illegal and detrimental to your town.
 (Which it is not).

 Just remember do not just buy a domain name and sit on it.
 Develop it to create traffic which will make your domain name more valuable and if you can offer a product or service you are in theory creating equity.